unimelb/pattern-lib/docs/icons.md

 # Icons

-## How to add an icon
+## How to add an icon to the sprite

-1. Make sure that the icon's SVG document is square and that the icon itself is centred within that document.
-The icon should meet the edges of the document in at least one direction (i.e. horizontally or vertically).
-The dimensions of the document don't really matter, but small numbers can lead to a smaller file size.
+1. Open the icon a code editor.
+1. If the icon has a `viewBox` attribute, remove it.
+1. Give it a size of 10x10 with the following attributes: `width="10" height="10"`.
+1. Open the icon in Inkscape.
+1. Resize the icon's shape so it fits within a 10x10 square.
+You can do this by setting the shape's width or height, whichever is bigger, to 10px (making sure to maintain proportiongs).
+1. Center the shape within the document both horizontally and vertically.
-2. Export the icon as "optimised SVG" (the term used in Inkscape), making sure to enable viewboxing (i.e. it should end up with a`viewBox` attribute).
+1. Export the icon as "optimised SVG", making sure to enable viewboxing (i.e. it should end up with a `viewBox` attribute with value `0 0 10 10`).
-3. Optimise the icon further with SVGO: https://jakearchibald.github.io/svgomg/ and remove any `fill` attribute.
+1. Optimise the icon further with SVGO: https://jakearchibald.github.io/svgomg/ and remove any `fill` attribute.
-4. Place the icon at the root of the `components/icons` folder and give it a meaningful, hyphenated name - e.g. `chevron-right`.
+1. Place the icon at the root of the `components/icons/sprite` folder and give it a meaningful, hyphenated name - e.g. `chevron-right`.
-5. If needed, add the icon to the sprite as a `symbol`.
+1. Import the icon from the sprite index: `components/icons/sprite/index.js`.

 ## How to use icons in CSS